ARINZE-05/Supermarket-Sales-Analysis/README.md

   ## Methodology

   ### Data Collection
   This dataset used for this analysis was provided by The Data Initiative.
-This is a learning organization that helps educate and train data analysts.
+It is a learning organization that helps educate and train data analysts.
 This analysis is for educational and learning purpose.

   ### Data Manipulation